ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 {: #hcx-archi-overview-target-client}

 HCX has the concept of cloud side (target - destination) and client side (source):
-* Cloud / Destination side - HCX Cloud is pre-deployed in {{site.data.keyword.cloud_notm}} vCenter Server Deployment on customer portal request and configured with the network and compute profiles ready for service mesh creation.
+* Cloud / Destination side - HCX Cloud is pre-deployed in your {{site.data.keyword.vcf-auto}} instance on customer portal request and configured with the network and compute profiles ready for service mesh creation.
 * Client / Source side - Any vSphere instances that meet the prerequisites for installation and operation.
 The client side of HCX is the primary that controls the cloud side secondary instance through its vCenter web client user interface (UI) snap-in.

 The source and destination sites are paired together for HCX operations.
 An HCX Connector cannot be paired with another HCX Connector.

-In both the source and destination environments, HCX is deployed to the management zone, next to each site's vCenter Server, which provides a single plane (HCX Manager) for administering VMware HCX.
+In both the source and destination environments, HCX is deployed to the management zone, next to each site's VMware vCenter® Server Appliance (VCSA), which provides a single plane (HCX Manager) for administering VMware HCX.
 This HCX Manager provides a framework for deploying HCX service VMs across both the source and destination sites.
 VMware HCX administrators are authenticated, and each task authorized through the existing vSphere SSO identity sources.
-VMware HCX mobility, extension, protection actions can be initiated from the HCX User Interface or from within the vCenter Server Navigator screen's menus.
+VMware HCX mobility, extension, protection actions can be initiated from the HCX User Interface or from within the VCSA Navigator screen's menus.

 ### HCX Cloud and HCX Connector
 {: #hcxclient-components-manager}